groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/add-or-remove-annotation.md

     annotator.Save("result.pdf");
 }
 ```
+{{< /tab >}}
+{{< /tabs >}}

-### Insert Rectangle or Area Annotation to PDF using .NET
+### Add a Rectangle or Area Annotation to PDF file

-You can customize any annotation while adding it to the document.
-The following are the steps to add rectangle or area annotation to a PDF document with little more customizations.
-It is similar to adding Arrow annotation but uses **AreaAnnotation** class in place of **ArrowAnnotation**.
+To add a rectangle or area annotation to a PDF file, use the `AreaAnnotation` class instead of the `ArrowAnnotation`.
+Follow these steps:

-*   Load the PDF document using the [Annotator](https://reference.groupdocs.com/annotation/net/com.groupdocs.annotation/Annotator) class.
+1. Load a PDF document using the [Annotator](https://reference.groupdocs.com/annotation/net/com.groupdocs.annotation/Annotator) class.
-*   Initialize rectangle annotation using [AreaAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/areaannotation) class.
+2. Initialize a rectangle annotation using the [AreaAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/areaannotation) class.
-*   Set the position and size of the rectangle using [Box](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/areaannotation/properties/box) property of AreaAnnotation.
+3. Set the size and position of the rectangle using the [Box](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/areaannotation/properties/box) property of the [AreaAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/areaannotation).
-*   Set other properties like **PenColor**, **BackgroundColor**, **Opacity**, **PenStyle**, **PenWidth**, and even **Replies**.
+4. If needed, specify the other properties such as **PenColor**, **BackgroundColor**, **Opacity**, **PenStyle**, **PenWidth**, and **Replies**.
-*   Add the created rectangle annotation to the Annotator object.
+5. Add the created rectangle annotation to the `Annotator` object.
-*   Save the annotated PDF by providing the path using the [Save](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/methods/save) method.
+6. Save the annotated PDF using the [Save](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/methods/save) method.

 ![Rectangle or Area Annotation](/annotation/net/images/add-area-annotation.png)

-The following code sample shows how to add rectangle/area annotation to a PDF document using .NET.
+The following code snippet shows how to add rectangle/area annotation to a PDF file:

+{{< tabs "example2">}}
+{{< tab "C#" >}}
 ```csharp
 using (Annotator annotator = new Annotator("input.pdf"))
 {